nmfad/X-chromosome-analysis/README.md

 STEPS:

 (1) The method relies on an X-skew model generated using 135 females from the GTEX reference consortium.
 The model is generated using positions within the reference cohort, genes within the reference cohort and also includes a global model which is a random sample of 2000 positions present within the general population.
-We described these models as
+These models have been pre-generated for users and exist as tab delimited files located within the GTEX_PARAMETER_ESTIMATES directory.
+They need not be regenerated.
+The models were generated using 135 GTEX reference females (v7) using human genome reference build hg19.
+We described these models as follows and are located within the GTEX_PARAMETER_ESTIMATES directory

   (a) Position specific model - GTEX_PARAMETER_ESTIMATES/BB_params_position_and_global_specific_model_chrX_exons.txt